joshrotenberg/italian-anki/docs/developer-guide/developer-guidelines.md

 ### Version Control

 - The version is stored in the `VERSION` file in the project root
-- This version is embedded in deck titles and filenames
+- This version is embedded in filenames only (not in deck titles) to ensure Anki treats new versions as updates to existing decks
 - When updating the project, increment the version number in this file

 ### Stable IDs